Fuyukai/pg-purepy/docs/index.rst

 =====================================

 ``pg-purepy`` is a Python 3.9+ library for connecting to a PostgreSQL server.
-As the name suggests, it is written in pure-Python (no C dependencies), and exports two APIs:
+As the name suggests, it is written in pure-Python (no C dependencies), and exports three APIs:

+1. A high-level asynchronous AnyIO API based on connection pooling, that wraps multiple individual persistent connections.

-1. An asynchronous anyio API, based on singular connections, that handles the protocol parsing and networking for you.
+2. An mid-level asynchronous anyio API, based on singular connections, that handles the protocol parsing and networking for you.

 2. A low-level sans-IO API, which only does protocol parsing and has no niceness but is ideal for writing your own client.

-``pg-purepy`` does not export a connection pooling API that you might find in other places; I found that designing a "generic" pooling API doesn't really work especially when it comes to error handling.
-You should handle connection pooling in your application directly.

 Requirements
 ------------